 Najera: In my “other” job in an emergency department I would often encounter patients who were worried they were having a problem with their IUDs such as an unusual bleeding pattern or some cramping different from normal.
 Most often the issue was that their provider did such a great job educating them that they became concerned about reactions to insertions or changes in their menstrual cycles after placement that were totally normal!
 Luckily, an exam and ultrasound would often help reduce any fears.
-I also would encounter patients who would present concerned about inadvertent damage to arm implants following trauma- softball to the arm, airbag from a car accident, etc. But again, reassurance and at times an ultrasound addressed their concerns.
+I also would encounter patients who would present concerns about inadvertent damage to arm implants following trauma- softball to the arm, airbag from a car accident, etc. But again, reassurance and at times an ultrasound addressed their concerns.
 Very rarely patients would present demanding IUD removal – this was often after repeated requests of their PCP or GYN provider who was trying to help them continue with a very effective method of contraception but inadvertently making the patient feel dismissed.
 In these situations, there would be extended conversations about pros/cons but if the patient insisted, we would still remove the IUD.

 PAs are perfect providers for training and counseling on LARC